-Driving and parking on campus is a privilege and benefit that is provided to enrolled students.
-It is available to students that respect this convenience and observe the parking regulations.
+Driving and parking on campus are privileges and benefits provided to enrolled students.
+They are available to students who respect this convenience and observe the parking regulations.

-In order to park in campus parking lots, students must register their vehicles with the Student Success Department and receive a parking permit.
-Parking permits can be picked up in the Academic Resource Center.
-Students may request parking permits for multiple vehicles if they anticipate driving more than one vehicle to campus, but are charged a fee of \$5.00 per additional pass.
-Parking permits must be hanging from your rear-view mirror and visible at all times.
+To park in campus parking lots, students must register their vehicles via the Vehicle Registration form found on the Student portal and receive a parking decal.
+Parking decals are typically issued during New Student Orientation.
+However, parking decals can be picked up in the Moffat Resource Center.

+Students may request parking decals for multiple vehicles if they anticipate driving more than one vehicle to campus, but are charged a fee of \$5.00 per additional pass.
+Parking decals must always be visible and fixed to the lower right corner of the rear window.

-The Student Success Team is responsible for enforcing campus parking regulations and any fines given for violation of the parking policies.
+Johnson College Security is responsible for enforcing campus parking regulations and any fines given for violations of the parking policies.

-The Johnson College Parking Regulations and information on Parking Fines is described below.
-Students are urged to read and observe all parking regulations.
+The Johnson College Parking Regulations and information on Parking Fines are described below.
+Students must review and observe all parking regulations.